-At the end of the trip (Friday May 18), the students will make a team oral presentation on a business plan to start a business in China based on their experience and opportunities they find during the trip.
+At the end of the trip (Friday May 15), the students will make a team oral presentation (8-10 min) on a business plan to start a small business in China based on their experience and opportunities they find during the trip.
 Both business and engineering viewpoints related to the national and global industry in which it operates must be considered in the presentation.
+The students will also need to present a slide to summarize what aspects of his views on China have been changed during the trip.